Explore detailed information about lodging, participant training, bike rentals, buses, meals and more at Face of America.

 Be aware that some properties may ask for two nights minimum.
 Rooms at the Hilton Garden Inn are reserved for our participating adaptive athletes – our athlete lodging coordinators will reserve rooms for these participants.

-Here is a listing of available properties in southern Frederick – those with the red rider logo are included on the Face of America shuttle routes.
+Here is a listing of available properties in southern Frederick – those with the red shuttle are included on the Face of America shuttle routes.

 5311 Buckeystown Pike, Frederick MD 21703